-Over the past century, the world has experienced sweeping social change in many areas; gender equality, environmentalism, human rights.
+Over the past century, the world has experienced sweeping social change in many areas; gender equality, environmentalism, human rights, racial justice.
 Those successful efforts were led not by individual organisations, but by movements of people from all walks of life influencing institutions, policies and social norms.

 But these days it seems like everyone, from Nike to Citizens UK, WWF to Delivering Happiness are building a movement for change.
 What has been really interesting is how so many institutions and people are choosing movement building language to describe a journey for reaching social impact together.

 We find ourselves pondering whether or not this is the shift into the new reality where we realise we cannot do it alone and the strive to build change, capturing something about the mood of the moment – or whether is it a reflection that our old membership models are broken and these new kinds of movements are just the new membership organisations?